nnthienphuc/nnthienphuc/README.md

 # 👋 Hi there, I'm Nguyen Ngoc Thien Phuc

-### 🌟 Back-End Developer | Aspiring Spring Boot Specialist
+### 🌟 Back-End Developer | Spring Boot & ASP.NET Core Enthusiast

 I am a senior student at the [Post and Telecommunication Institute of Technology (PTIT)](https://portal.ptit.edu.vn), pursuing a degree in Information Technology with a specialization in Software Development.
-My passion lies in building robust and scalable backend solutions using **Spring Boot** and modern technologies.
+My passion lies in building robust and scalable backend solutions using **Spring Boot**, **ASP.NET Core**, and modern backend technologies.

 ---

 ### 🚀 About Me
 - 🎓 **Education**: Currently in my 4th year at PTIT, majoring in Software Development.
-- 💻 **Technical Skills**: Proficient in Java, Spring Boot, RESTful APIs, and database management.
+- 💻 **Technical Skills**:
+  Proficient in **Java**, **Spring Boot**, **C#**, **ASP.NET Core**, RESTful APIs, SQL Server, and PostgreSQL.
+  Familiar with clean architecture, JWT, role-based authorization, and layered service design.
-- 🔍 **Interests**: Backend development, system architecture, and solving real-world challenges through technology.
+- 🔍 **Interests**: Backend development, enterprise system architecture, and solving real-world business problems through code.
-- 📚 **Continuous Learner**: Staying updated with the latest industry trends and tools.
+- 📚 **Continuous Learner**: Currently deepening my skills in both Java and C# ecosystems to become a versatile back-end developer.

 ---